4 ways to leverage your WiFi landing page

 Tanaza features a captive portal, allowing WiFi network administrators to create and customise splash page for public hotspots.

-Indeed, Tanaza splash page editor gives the opportunity to owners of a venue to promote and deliver adding services to WiFi users.
+Indeed, Tanaza splash page editor gives the opportunity to owners of a venue to promote and deliver additional services to WiFi users.

 There are many ways to leverage the splash page of a public hotspot, such as for example encourage WiFi users to download an application, leave a TripAdvisor review, follow a Facebook page or redirect them to another website.